hillal20/react-advanced-typescript/READ_Node.md

 we get them from a external tool

+### Understanding the Difference between import and require:

+     - require: Used in CommonJS modules, which is the default module system in Node.js.
+        - package.json remove
+              {
+              "type": "module",
+              }

+        - file extension:
+           file.js

+     - import: Used in ES6 modules, a newer module system gaining popularity.
+        - package.json add:
+              {
+              "type": "module", // For ES6 modules
+              }
+        - file extension:
+           file.mjs

+### ECMAScript
+             - is the standardized specification for JavaScript.
+             - compatibility/consistency across  browsers and environments.

+## CommonJS and ES Modules
+            -   structure/organize code in JavaScript applications.

+## CommonJS vs. ES Modules (ES6)

+     - commonJS :
+            * Synchronous loading: Modules are loaded immediately when encountered.
+            * require() function: Used to import modules.
+            * module.exports object: Used to export modules.
+            * Node.js default: Widely used in Node.js applications.

+     - ES modules :
+            * Asynchronous loading: Modules are loaded lazily when needed.
+            * import and export keywords: Used to import and export modules.
+            * Modern standard: Part of the ECMAScript standard.
+            * Browser and Node.js support: Increasingly supported in both environments.

 ## 25 \*\* dns in node js

 dns is for looking the api address of a website or the revers